shakfu/aldalog/README.md

 ## Status

 psnd is in active development.
-Alda, Joy, and TR7 Scheme are the three fully integrated languages, demonstrating the polyglot architecture.
+Alda, Joy, TR7 Scheme, and Bog are the four fully integrated languages, demonstrating the polyglot architecture.
 Languages register via a modular dispatch system (`lang_dispatch.h`), allowing new DSLs to be added without modifying core dispatch logic.
 Additional mini MIDI languages from [midi-langs](https://github.com/shakfu/midi-langs) can reuse the same editor, REPL, and audio stack.
 Expect iteration and occasional breaking changes as polyglot support expands.

 ## Building